Cossey/mqtt-camera-ai-monitor/README.md

 - Check the application logs for error details
 - Verify configuration settings
 - Ensure network connectivity to MQTT broker and AI endpoint
+- Test with single image before using multi-image capture
+- Monitor disk space and memory usage for multi-image scenarios
 - Open an issue on the project repository

+## AI Notice

+Vibe-coded in Claude Sonnet 4.
+No cap.